New Acetylenotrophic Bacterial Strains

 USGS scientist collecting water-quality samples on a wastewater disposal facility in West Virginia to assess potential environmental impacts due to activities at the site.
 Photo Credit: Kalla Leigh Fleger, USGS.

-The Reston Microbiology Laboratory (RML) is a research and fee-for-service laboratory located in the USGS National Research Program of the Water Mission Area.
+The Reston Microbiology Laboratory (RML) is a research laboratory in the USGS Water Mission Area.
 The lab conducts research in the fields of microbial ecology, geomicrobiology, biogeochemistry, and the hydrologic sciences.
-The goals of our research are to 1) understand interactions between microbes and their environment; and 2) link environmental microbial community structure (e.g., phylogeny and identity) with microbial function (e.g., metabolism and mineral interactions).
-Current areas of research include: unconventional oil and gas (UOG) development, carbon cycling, coal bed methane, crude oil and chlorinated solvent bioremediation, and amphibian disease.
+The goals of our research are to understand microbial impacts on contaminant mitigation, water quality and availability, environmental health, energy production, and carbon cycling.